SciML/JumpProcesses.jl/docs/src/tutorials/simple_poisson_process.md

 The previous counting process could be interpreted as a birth process, where new individuals were created with a constant transition rate λ.
 Suppose we also allow individuals to be killed with a death rate of μ.
-The transition rate at time `t` for some individual to die, assuming the death of individuals are independent, is just ``\mu N(t)``.
+The transition rate at time `t` for some individual to die, assuming the deaths of individuals are independent, is just ``\mu N(t)``.
 Suppose we also wish to keep track of the number of deaths, ``D(t)``, that have occurred.
 We can store these as an auxiliary variable in `u[2]`.
 Our processes are then given mathematically by